rocktronica/OneFileCMS/readme.markdown

   (Only tested on versions 5.2.8, 5.2.17, 5.3.3, and 5.4 + )
 - File permission privileges on your host.
 - A Javascript enabled browswer.
-- Most modern browsers probably work, but I only test on Firefox and Chrome.
+- Most* modern browsers probably work, but I only test on Firefox and Chrome.
-  IE is currently a no go, as of v3.4.23. [v3.4.22 is available here](http://self-evident.github.com/OneFileCMS/onefilecms_3.4.22.zip)
+  *IE, however, is currently a no go, as of OneFileCMS v3.4.23. [v3.4.22 is available here](http://self-evident.github.com/OneFileCMS/onefilecms_3.4.22.zip)
 - And- but only if you wish to see the icons- a browser that supports inline SVG.
   (If your browser doesn't support inline SVG, OneFileCMS will still work, just without any icons.)